Boundedness of elliptic Calabi-Yau threefolds: Elliptic threefolds

 Since $S$ has Du Val singularities, then $\K S'. \sim_{\qq,S} E \geq 0$, where $E$ is $\pi$-exceptional.
 Thus, $\K S'. + \Delta' \sim \subs \qq,S. E + \Delta'$, where $E + \Delta'$ is effective, $\pi$-exceptional, and $\pi$-ample.
 The negativity lemma then implies that $\tau$ is the identity morphism. \end{proof}

 In order to retrieve birational boundedness of the original models $f \colon X \rar S$ from the boundedness in codimension 1 of the Jacobian fibrations $j \colon J(X) \rar S$, we need to understand how many smooth curves of genus 1 over $k(S)$ admit the same Jacobian $J(X)_\eta$.
 This association is controlled by the Weil--Ch\^atelet group $WC(J(X)_\eta)$, see~\cite{DG94}.
+In particular, $WC(J(X)_\eta)$ parametrizes birational equivalence classes of elliptic firbations over $S$ whose generic fiber has prescribed Jacobian.
 On the other hand, an elliptic fibration that arises from a Calabi--Yau variety has very restrictive geometric conditions, which then restrict the class of generic fibers that can possibly arise.
 These fibrations can be parametrized by a much smaller subgroup of the Weil--Ch\^atelet group, known as the Tate--Shafarevich group $\Sh_{S}(J(X)_\eta)$.
+We refer to~\cites{DG94,Gro94} for a systematic treatment of this topic and for the formal definitions of these groups using \'etale cohomology.
+Here, we limit ourselves to the following geometric characterization of $\Sh_{S}(J(X)_\eta)$ as a set:

-We refer to~\cites{DG94,Gro94} for a systematic treatment of this topic.
-Roughly speaking, $\Sh_{S}(J(X)_\eta)$ parametrizes fibrations $f \colon X \rar S$ with prescribed Jacobian fibration and such that, for every $s \in S$, $f$ admits an \'etale local section over $s$.
-In particular, such a fibration does not admit multiple fibers over codimension 1 points of the base $S$. \begin{remark} When considering an elliptic Calabi--Yau threefold $f \colon X \rar S$, the morphism $f$ does not admit multiple fibers over codimension 1 points of the base $S$, as $K_X\sim 0$.
+where $X_C \rar S$ is some proper model of the curve $C$ defined over $k(S)$, see \cite{Gro94}*{\S~3}.
+Thus, $\Sh_{S}(J(X)_\eta)$ imposes pretty restrictive conditions on the type of singular fibers that can occur.
+In particular, as there is no local obstruction to admitting a rational section, multiple fibers cannot occur over codimension 1 points of the base.
+Lastly, we observe that, as in the case of $WC(J(X)_\eta)$, $\Sh_{S}(J(X)_\eta)$ parametrizes birational equivalence classes of elliptic firbations over $S$. \begin{remark} When considering an elliptic Calabi--Yau threefold $f \colon X \rar S$, the morphism $f$ does not admit multiple fibers over codimension 1 points of the base $S$, as $K_X\sim 0$.
 Thus, $f \colon X \rar S$ corresponds to a class in the Tate--Shafarevich group $\Sh_{U}(J(X)_\eta)$, for a big open subset $U \subset S$.
 For more details, see \cite{Gro94}*{p.
 276}. \end{remark} A first step towards proving birational boundedness of elliptic Calabi--Yau threefolds with a non-rational base is to show that their Tate-Shafarevich groups are finite.

 \begin{proposition} Let $f \colon X \rar S$ be an elliptic Calabi--Yau threefold.
 Assume that the minimal resolution of $S$ is an Enriques surface.
 Then, $X \in \Sh_{S \setminus S_{\rm sing}}(J(X)_\eta)$. \end{proposition}